daveswaves/elixir_systems/README.md

 ![Image of process_all_orders](docs/imgs/process_selected_orders.png)

-The `Action` menu also has a `Preview Invoices` option that allows all historic order invoices to be previewed.
+The `Action` menu also has a preview invoices option (`Preview all Invoices` / `Preview selected Invoices`) that allows all historic order invoices to be previewed.
 Invoices are displayed without their original labels:

 ![Image of invoice](docs/imgs/invoice.png)